Pteranodontia

-Pteranodontia is an extinct group of ornithocheiroid pterodactyloid pterosaurs that lived during the Late Cretaceous period (Coniacian to Maastrichtian stages) of North America and Africa.
+Pteranodontia is an extinct group of ornithocheiroid pterodactyloid pterosaurs.
+It lived during the Late Cretaceous (Turonian to Maastrichtian stages) of North America, South America, Europe and Africa.
 They were some of the most advanced pterosaurs, and possessed highly specialized cranial crests that may have served as sexual attraction, with males having a much larger crest.

 Classification

 Pteranodontia was originally named by Marsh in 1876.
 In 2003, it was given a phylogenetic definition by David Unwin as the common ancestor of Pteranodon and Nyctosaurus plus all its descendants.
 Though Marsh had originally named this group based on the shared absence of teeth in those species, most analyses show that all of the traditional "ornithocheiroid" pterosaurs are also members of this clade.

 Below is a cladogram showing the phylogenetic placement of this group from Andres and Myers (2013).

 In 2018, Longrich, Martill, and Andres revisited the classification and proposed a different hypothesis based on a new phylogenetic analysis.
 Following Marsh's original classification, they restricted Pteranodontia to the families Pteranodontidae and Nyctosauridae.
 They also replaced Pteranodontia with Pteranodontoidea as the more inclusive group.

 In 2022, Fernandes et al. described Epapatelo as a new pteranodontian from Angola.
 Including Epapatelo in the phylogenetic analysis of Longrich et al. (2018), they recovered a new clade, Aponyctosauria, composed of the Nyctosauridae, Alcione, Simurghia, and Epapatelo.